maticnetwork/matic-cli/README.md

   - Destroys the remote setup and delete the dedicated VMs The `express-cli` also comes with additional utility commands, listed below.
 Some of them are only available for non-dockerized devnets.
 - `./bin/express-cli --update-all [index]`
   - Fetches `heimdall` and `bor` branches defined as `HEIMDALL_BRANCH` and `BOR_BRANCH` in `.env` file, pulls relative changes and restarts those services on the remote machines.
-If `index` is used, the job will be performed only on the VM corresponding to that index.
+If an integer `index` is used, the job will be performed only on the VM corresponding to that index.
 - `./bin/express-cli --update-bor [index]`
   - Fetches `bor` branch defined as `BOR_BRANCH` in `.env` file, pulls relative changes and restarts it on the remote machines.
-If `index` is used, the job will be performed only on the VM corresponding to that index.
+If an integer `index` is used, the job will be performed only on the VM corresponding to that index.
 - `./bin/express-cli --update-heimdall [index]`
   - Fetches `heimdall` branch defined as `HEIMDALL_BRANCH` in `.env` file, pulls relative changes and restarts it on the remote machines.
-If `index` is used, the job will be performed only on the VM corresponding to that index.
+If an integer `index` is used, the job will be performed only on the VM corresponding to that index.
 - `./bin/express-cli --restart-all [index]`
   - Restarts `bor` and `heimdall` on all the remote machines.
-If `index` is used, the job will be performed only on the VM corresponding to that index.
+If an integer `index` is used, the job will be performed only on the VM corresponding to that index.
 - `./bin/express-cli --restart-bor [index]`
   - Restarts `bor` on all the remote machines.
-If `index` is used, the job will be performed only on the VM corresponding to that index.
+If an integer `index` is used, the job will be performed only on the VM corresponding to that index.
 - `./bin/express-cli --restart-heimdall [index]`
   - Restarts `heimdall` on all the remote machines.
-If `index` is used, the job will be performed only on the VM corresponding to that index.
+If an integer `index` is used, the job will be performed only on the VM corresponding to that index.
 - `./bin/express-cli --cleanup`
   - Cleans up `ganache`, `bor`, `heimdall` and `bridge`, redeploys all the contracts and restarts all the services The `express-cli` also provides additional testing commands, listed here.